 12. Must be enrolled at a local university and be in good academic standing.

 13. Lives onsite unless an exception has been granted by a Director of Operations or Senior Director of Operations.

 14. Other duties as assigned.

-Depending on the position offered, regular full-time and part-time team members may be eligible to participate in a bonus program in addition to their base salary.
-Once eligible, team members may participate in the 401k plan.
-Regular, full-time team members are also offered a range of medical, financial, and/or other benefits from which to choose.
+Depending on the position offered, regular full-time and part-time team members may be eligible to participate in a bonus program in addition to their salary.
+Team members may also participate in the 401k plan, once eligible.
+Regular, full-time team members are offered a range of medical, financial, and other benefits from which to choose.

 Greystar will consider for employment qualified applicants with arrest and conviction records.